Skip navigation

 I arrived in Canberra with anger but also with love and care for our communities.
 If we walk together in one spirit, one mind, one strength and wisdom, we will find a way forward together.
 I’m confident that is how we will get there.

 Aunty McRose Elu is a senior Torres Strait Elder, climate activist, and Queensland Senior Australian of the Year.
-She was a guest speaker at the 2024 Climate integrity Summit in Canberra.
+She was a guest speaker at the 2024 Climate Integrity Summit in Canberra.

 Hearings for Uncle Paul and Uncle Pabai’s Australian Climate Case resume on April 29 in Cairns.